SILVER CITY – MOGOLLON ROAD RACE

 Hwy 180 then takes the racers on to Glenwood, gateway to the Catwalk National Recreational Trail.
 While out watching the race, don’t forget to stop off in Glenwood for lunch in this scenic, quaint town.

 After stocking up at the feed zone just past Glenwood, racers now start up the rolling hills taking them to the turn that leads toward the mountain ghost town of Mogollon.
-Unfortunately, this year’s stage will not be finishing on the famous Mogollon climb.
-The New Mexico Department of Transportation is doing major infrastructure improvements in the Town of Mogollon.
-The road above Whitewater Mesa is unsuitable for bicycle racing.
-This year’s finish will be on Whitewater Mesa.
+This year’s stage returns to finishing on the famous Mogollon climb.
+The New Mexico Department of Transportation completed their infrastructure improvements in the Town of Mogollon; thus, the race course returns to its iconic course.

 UCI Men start at 9:05 am MDT and race 92 miles with 4,252 feet of climbing..